-J. William (Bill) Zook, Jr. has two decades of experience as a planned giving consultant on behalf of hundreds of clients throughout the U.S. He worked initially with Planned Giving Services, Inc. and its founder, Frank Minton, beginning in 1996 and then with planned giving software and services company PG Calc Incorporated from 2005 to 2015.
+J. William (Bill) Zook, Jr. has over two decades of experience as a planned giving consultant on behalf of hundreds of clients throughout the U.S. He worked initially with Planned Giving Services, Inc. and its founder, Frank Minton, beginning in 1996 and then with planned giving software and services company PG Calc Incorporated from 2005 to 2015.

 Other Professional Experience

 Prior to becoming a consultant, Bill practiced estate planning law.
 In addition, before, during, and after law school, he worked as a legal assistant and law clerk handling commercial, personal injury, and criminal matters in small, medium, and large law firms, as well as with the United States Justice Department.
 He also devoted six years to the field of alternative dispute resolution entailing arbitration, mediation, and conciliation of customer-business disputes; assisting an arbitrator of labor-management disputes; and teaching a community college course for paralegals.
 Finally, he spent a year as a contracts and purchasing analyst for a 21-facility system of medical clinics and two years as the director of an educational program for visitors to Washington, D.C. curious about life in the capital from soup kitchens to Congressional offices.